 - ½ cup chia seeds

-- 5 tsp pure maple syrup
+- 5 tsp pure maple syrup, to taste

 - optional: 1 tbsp almond butter, whipped cream for topping